How to Search in iMessage on iPhone

-Find your old messages in a jiffy on your iPhone!
+Find your old messages in a jiffy on your iPhone with these simple instructions.

 Messages are not just convenient when you don’t want to talk over the phone.
 They also come in handy as records of your conversations.
 Whether it’s important information you’re looking for or it’s nostalgia that has gripped you, you can easily find any old messages on your iPhone.